groupoid/henk.ex/README.md

 * Compilation from OM to Erlang and LLVM
 * Om Intermediate Language
 * Categorical semantic of general purpose functional language that compiles to Om
+* Categorical encoding of inductive constructions to CoC
 * Exe Processing Language

 OM A HUM